ms/buildtogether.tech/process/index.md

 deliver half of what was asked for?
 What impact will each alternative have on the build?
 On deployment?
 How will the feature be tested?
 And so on.

-This process is called <span g="ae">analysis & estimation</span> (A&E).
-The
+This process is called <span g="ae" i="analysis & estimation">analysis &
-result is a short document, typically 1--5 pages long.
+estimation</span> (A&E).
+The result is a short document, typically 1--5 pages long.
 There's no set form for this, but they usually include whatever background information a well-informed developer is unlikely to already know, a discussion of the alternatives, lessons learned from any prototyping that was done, and an estimate of how much time would be needed to build each alternative.
 This time includes estimates from QA (for testing), the technical writer (for documenting), the dev ops team responsible for managing deployment, and so on.

 So now it's Monday morning again.
 Three weeks have gone by and all the A&E's are done.
 When the time estimates are totaled, they come to 700 developer-days.
-Unfortunately, there are only 240 available: the size of the team is fixed and the next release has to be available in May.  *This is normal.* There is *never* enough time to add everything that everyone wants to a piece of software, and even if there was, it probably shouldn't be done anyway.
+Unfortunately, there are only 240 available: the size of the team is fixed and the next release has to be available in May.
+This is normal: there is *never* enough time to add everything that everyone wants to a piece of software, and even if there was, it probably shouldn't be done anyway.

-What you do now is find a large whiteboard and draw a grid.
+What you do now is find a large whiteboard and draw an <span i="effort-importance grid" g="effort_importance_grid">effort-importance grid</span>.
 The X axis is labeled "effort" and is labeled "an hour", "a day", and "a week", while the Y axis "importance", and each is divided into "low", "medium", and "high".
 Next, write each feature's name on a yellow sticky note and put it on the grid.
 You should wind up with something like <span f="process-matrix"/>.

 {% include figure id="process-matrix" alt="Effort/importance matrix" cap="An example of an effort/importance matrix." fixme=true %}